Skip to content

 Indexing Data

-First, we need to build the index by scanning your dataset directory.
+If you didn't download the NanoDB index for COCO from above, we need to build the index by scanning your dataset directory:

 python3 -m nanodb \